EricDeiman/iflat/readme.md

 at parse by the program being parsed.

-The source file `parse.ml` defines several types used in the tables, and a number of helper functions to create values those types.
+The source file `parse.ml` defines several types used in the tables, and a number of helper functions to create values of those types.
 The funciton `parse` drives the parser using a table.
 The table itself is not part of the parser code.
 Rather, it gets passed in as part of the `pc` parameter.
 The parse table itself is in the file `toylang.ml` in the variable `pc`.